 And Timberlake knows when to cede the spotlight.

 "With Justin, he's so happy for me," she told ELLE.com when The Sinner premiered.
 "I always say he's my biggest fan."

 That support runs both ways, of course.
-On his birthday, which was just days ahead of his performance at the Super Bowl LII Halftime Show in 2018, Biel wrote Timberlake a note of supreme confidence, adding, "I love you, you hot dad..
+On his birthday, which was just days ahead of his performance at the Super Bowl LII Halftime Show in 2018, Biel wrote Timberlake a note of supreme confidence, predicting a "spectacular year ahead" and adding, "I love you, you hot dad..
 I'm here, right by your side, OG fan girl #1."

-Fans—of Justin, of Jessica, of love, of commitment, of balance—look at this family and, without a doubt, they're inspired too.
+Fans—of Timberlake, of Biel, of love, of commitment, of balance, of forgiveness—look at this family and, without a doubt, they're inspired too.

 (Originally published Nov.
 2, 2018, at 4 a.m.
 PT)